VonHeikemen/devlog/content/tools/build-your-first-lua-config-for-neovim.md

 * `{lhs}` is the key we want to bind.

 * `{rhs}` is the action we want to execute.
-It can be a string with a command, or an expression.
+It can be a string with a command or an expression.
 You can also provide a lua function.

 * `{opts}` this must be a lua table.
 If you don't know what is a "lua table" just think is a way of storing several values in one place.
 Anyway, it can have these properties.

   - `desc`: A string that describes what the keybinding does.
+You can write anything you want.

   - `remap`: A boolean that determines if our keybinding can be recursive.
 The default value is `false`.
 Recursive keybindings can cause some conflicts if used incorrectly.
 Don't enable it unless you know what you're doing.
 I will explain this recursive thing later.